 The Lower Extremity Orthotic Lab provides multidisciplinary, comprehensive evaluations and treatment recommendations for patients with lower extremity impairments.
 All patients seen by the lab are currently enrolled in a clinical trial of an NIH institute or center.
-The orthopedic shoe technician with a pedorthotist, physical therapist or physiatrist provides orthotic, shoe or bracing consultations as well as a detailed biomechanically-based musculoskeletal assessment.
+The pedorthotist, physical therapist or physiatrist provide orthotics, shoe or bracing consultations as well as a detailed biomechanically-based musculoskeletal assessment.
 Interventions may include provisions of orthoses, prescription footwear, shoe modifications, therapeutic exercises, gait training, education, and more.
 The lab provides an opportunity for experienced clinicians from different disciplines to share ideas about evaluation and treatment strategies.
-The lab is staffed by the orthopedic shoe technician twice weekly and includes representatives from Physical Medicine and Rehabilitation, Physical Therapy, Occupational Therapy, Biomechanics, and Pedorthics.
+The lab is staffed with representatives from Physical Medicine and Rehabilitation, Physical Therapy, Occupational Therapy, Biomechanics, and Pedorthics.

 Bone Marrow Transplant Program

 This program is designed to examine a patient's current level of impairment and then create an individualized exercise program with special attention to daily changes in blood circulation.
 Platelet, white blood cell and red blood cell levels are strictly monitored to provide the safest rehabilitation.
 Therapists work to decrease the most common functional limitations — intolerance for continuous activity and activities of daily living.